Keizaal/Keizaal/README.md

 ______________________________________________________________________________________________________________________________________________________________________

-Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
+Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack){:target="_blank" rel="noopener"} or [Keizaal](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} Discord server for individual help and guidance.
 If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.

 Please note that manual installations are **NOT SUPPORTED**.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone's time.